steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 I posted this on Twitter to learn more, but while nobody could tell me what was up, a friend noticed that I have “[fun boot-args](https://twitter.com/NSBiscuit/status/1243294676985294849?s=20).”
 WTH?

-I didn't set any of these, but previously, I had to send my 16-inch MacBook in for repairs, as it had corrupted memory, resulting in [extremely](https://twitter.com/steipete/status/1230925689098002433) [weird bugs](https://twitter.com/jckarter/status/1230253181495459841) and [frequent kernel panics](https://twitter.com/gparker/status/1231155681991909376).
+I didn’t set any of these, but previously, I had to send my 16-inch MacBook in for repairs, as it had corrupted memory, resulting in [extremely](https://twitter.com/steipete/status/1230925689098002433) [weird bugs](https://twitter.com/jckarter/status/1230253181495459841) and [frequent kernel panics](https://twitter.com/gparker/status/1231155681991909376).
 They replaced most of the machine, so it came with a fresh install of macOS... and some interesting boot-args that the engineers there forgot to clear.
-(If you're curious what these args do, some are [documented here](https://superuser.com/questions/255176/is-there-a-list-of-available-boot-args-for-darwin-os-x), and there are some more if you look toward the Hackintosh scene.)
+(If you’re curious what these args do, some are [documented here](https://superuser.com/questions/255176/is-there-a-list-of-available-boot-args-for-darwin-os-x), and there are some more if you look toward the Hackintosh scene.)

 ## Are These Dangerous?